LC More Color, More Flavor Note

 - 1. Preheat the oven to 400ºF (204ºC).

-- 2. Spread the chicken bones and wings on a foil-lined rimmed baking sheet.
+- 2. Spread the chicken bones and wings on a rimmed baking sheet lined with foil.
 Roast until well browned, about 1 hour.

 - 3. In a small bowl, combine the butter with the flour to make a paste.

 - 4. Transfer the chicken bones and wings, along with any browned bits from the baking sheet, to a large skillet.
-Pour in the stock and bring to a simmer over medium-high heat.
-Simmer for 30 minutes.
+Pour in the stock and bring to a boil over medium-high heat.
+Reduce the heat to a simmer and let it gently boil and burble for 30 minutes.

 - 5. Strain the mixture, discarding the bones and wings.
 Return the liquid to the skillet over medium-high heat and add the thyme.
 Slowly whisk in the butter paste, 1 tablespoon at a time, until the sauce is thick and gravy-like.
 Cook for 1 to 2 minutes more.
 Season with salt and pepper.
 Cover and keep warm until needed.